Home | Volume 14 | Article number 20

 The majority of participants indicated that OH was integrated to some extent.
 Regarding OH topics, interview discussions centered around zoonotic/vector-borne diseases.
 Participants emphasized the need to better understand Ebola and COVID-19, diseases that originated from animals [28,29].
 Participants' zoonotic disease focus is consistent with the literature, which shows OH integration into medical curricula is limited, and that OH interventions have been primarily focused on infectious diseases [30,31].
 Survey results indicated that epidemiology and AMR were most frequently included in institutions' medical curricula.
 While epidemiology encompasses topics outside of infectious diseases, intersections between OH, epidemiology, and zoonotic/vector-borne diseases are commonly discussed [32,33].
 This focus on infectious diseases and epidemiology may be in response to globally changing zoonotic disease patterns, resulting from environmental degradation and close human-animal contact [12].

 The literature shows that epidemiological principles are relevant for policy development and implementation, including in SSA [34,35].
 Studies report that OH-informed policies in SSA must address structural violence and health systems strengthening [34,36].
 Efforts should consider all species at the level of patients, pathogens, and populations' natural and built environments [34].
 Some countries in SSA have already incorporated OH into national systems, including Rwanda's national policies [37,38].
 While physicians have been called upon to promote OH policies and practices, not all have engaged [34].
-This general lack of engagement was also found in this study, as policy and advocacy was ranked as the least included and least important OH competency.
+This general lack of engagement was also found in this study, as policy and advocacy were ranked as the least included and least important OH competency.
 Awareness about evidence-based, community-engaged, equity-focused policies, as well as physicians' roles in developing and implementing these policies, should be expanded.

 Regarding OH competencies, participants most frequently reported the inclusion of values and ethics, also the competency they considered the most important.
 While this OH competency was defined by Amuguni et al. (2019) as "the demonstration of integrity, honesty, trust, fairness, adaptability, and respect in OH action in diverse contexts", participants may have interpreted the competency as closer to "medical ethics" [15].
 Similarly, participants may have interpreted the OH topic of ethics and values of balancing human and animal/environmental health, the third most-included topic, as medical ethics (N.B. definitions of OH topics and competencies were not given to participants).
 While medical ethics is considered a starting point to shift discussions from human-centered biomedical ethics to veterinary ethics, anthropocentric medical ethics by itself is not part of OH [39,40].
 Ethics and principles in the OH context may be more closely associated with comparative medicine, a OH topic scarcely discussed in this study [39].